Query Logic.

 After all pumps have been scored, the system ranks and limits results:

-- Best matches appear first
+- Best matches appear first; tie-breaker favors higher part number

 ✓ LIMIT RESULTS: Take top N results (default: 5)